jaredlutz/AgentGPT/docs/docs/development/translations.md

 # 🌎 Translations

-AgentGPT has translations across a variety of languages thanks to the help of many contributors such as @Cs4K1Sr4C. languages.
+VerityAI has translations across a variety of languages thanks to the help of many contributors such as @Cs4K1Sr4C. languages.
 We're always looking to improve our translations however, if you notice something is off or missing, please feel free to make the necessary updates or submit a ticket on GitHub!